gbmhunter/MClide/README.rst

 Advanced Terminal Text Formatting
 ---------------------------------

-clide-cpp supports advanced terminal text formatting (e.g. coloured, bold, underlined or italized text) by way of the `ASCII escape codes <http://en.wikipedia.org/wiki/ANSI_escape_code>`_.
+MClide supports advanced terminal text formatting (e.g. coloured, bold, underlined or italized text) by way of the `ASCII escape codes <http://en.wikipedia.org/wiki/ANSI_escape_code>`_.
 These codes are supported by many popular shells.
 They have been tested and confirmed to work with the bash shell.

 To enable advanced text formatting, set the :code:`clide_ENABLE_ADV_TEXT_FORMATTING` macro in Clide-Config.hpp to 1.
 There are other macros in this file to control the colours.